 Most cases of meningococcal disease

 in the UK and Ireland are caused by group B meningococcal bacteria.
-Currently there is no available vaccine, but a new MenB vaccine, called Bexsero®, has now been licenced by the European Commission, meaning that governments can consider it for implementation.
+A new MenB vaccine, called Bexsero®, which is licensed in Europe, has now been recommended for all babies in the UK, although the timetable for introducing it has not been set out yet.
+It has not yet been recommended in Ireland.
 Find out more

 MenC (Meningococcal C) vaccine